devops-culture-project/devops-culture/README.md

 ## Hands-On
 List of learning sources to stufy from.
 For the list of learning sources: [Hands-On Learning Sources](hands-on.md)

-## Great projects to know
-List of projects that is important to know.
-For the list of projects: [Important Projects](projects.md)

 ## Road Map
 More knowledge to add to the project: [Road Map](road-map.md)